mohitpai/journey-optimizer.en/help/using/campaigns/create-campaign.md

     * **[!UICONTROL Scheduled]**: execute the campaign immediately or on a specified date.
 Scheduled campaigns are aimed at sending **marketing** type messages.
     * **[!UICONTROL API-triggered]**: execute the campaign using an API call.
 API-triggered campaigns are aimed at sending **transactional** messages, i.e. messages sent out following an action performed by an individual: password reset, card abandonment etc. [Learn how to trigger a campaign using APIs](api-triggered-campaigns.md)

-1. In the **[!UICONTROL Actions]** section, choose the channel and the message surface (i.e. message preset) to use to send your message, then click **[!UICONTROL Create]**.
+1. In the **[!UICONTROL Actions]** section, choose the channel and the channel surface to use to send your message, then click **[!UICONTROL Create]**.

     ![](assets/create-campaign-action.png)

     >[!NOTE]
     >
-    >Only message surfaces compatible with the campaign type (marketing or transactional) are listed in the drop-down list.
+    >Only channel surfaces compatible with the campaign type (marketing or transactional) are listed in the drop-down list.

 1. Specify a title and a description for the campaign.